-The mission of Boston Collegiate Charter School is simple yet ambitious: to prepare each student for college.
-We offer an academically rigorous college preparatory curriculum for students in grades five through twelve.
+The mission of Boston Collegiate Charter School (BCCS) is simple yet ambitious: to prepare each student for college.
+We offer an academically rigorous college preparatory curriculum for students in fifth through twelfth grades.
 100% of our graduates have been accepted to college; the majority of them will be the first in their families to complete a college degree.

 In the fall of 1997, Harvard University Kennedy School of Government graduates, Brett Peiser and Susan Fortin, met former State Senator and now U.S. Congressman Stephen Lynch.
 Together, they imagined a safe, academically rigorous public school that would offer children from every Boston neighborhood the opportunity to receive an education that would prepare them for college.